-- (b) In addition to the above, a further fourteen (14) calendar days leave with pay may be accessed during term time in a teacher's first year of reserve service, where attendance at recruitment or initial training is required. - The teacher is not required to forward to the employer any monies or allowances paid by the defence force for their attendance at camps, courses or other training whilst on periods of leave with pay during term time. - The teacher will not be disadvantaged in terms of accrued entitlements during absence on leave with pay for this purpose. - (c) Wherever possible, the teacher should schedule their attendance at Defence Force Reserve activities during school vacation periods. - (d) Any further teacher absence due to defence force reserve leave activities in term time will be approved as leave without pay.
+- (b) In addition to the above, a further fourteen (14) calendar days leave with pay may be accessed in an employee's first year of reserve service, where attendance at recruitment or initial training is required. - (c) The school officer or service staff member is not required to forward to the employer any monies or allowances paid by the defence force for their attendance at camps, courses or other training whilst on periods of leave with pay. - (d) The employee will not be disadvantaged in terms of accrued entitlements during absence on leave with pay for this purpose. - (e) Wherever possible, the school officer or service staff member should schedule their attendance at Defence Force Reserve activities during annual leave. - (f) Any further absence due to defence force reserve leave activities will be approved as leave without pay.